 Joe Patrice: Yeah.

-Elie Mystal: I would close by saying like I do feel the kind of general associate grumbling over this year’s same Bank bonuses, but like I look at these tea leaves and maybe I am just scarred because I lived through it before, but like I look at these tea leaves and I am just like man, it’s about to get so much worse.
+Elie Mystal: So I would close by saying like I do feel the kind of general associate grumbling over this year’s same Bank bonuses, but like I look at these tea leaves and maybe I am just scarred because I lived through it before, but like I look at these tea leaves and I am just like, man, it’s about to get so much worse.
 We are going to love these same Bank bonuses if they are still making them in 2021 with what’s likely to be happening.

 Joe Patrice: Yeah.
 So that’s our discussion of bonuses.
 We will chat with you next week.
 In the meantime, you should be reading Above the Law, as we have already discussed.
 You should be subscribed to this show.
 You should be giving it reviews, not just stars, but writing something.
 You should be following us on Twitter.
 I am @JosephPatrice, he is @ElieNYC.
 You should be listening to The Jabot, which is Kathryn Rubino’s podcast.
 You should also listen to the other offerings at the Legal Talk Network.